alex-trapp/scAge/README.md

 bioRxiv 2021.03.13.435247
 ```

-Remarkably, the scAge framework can also be applied to shallow methylation sequencing data, allowing for dramatic sequencing cost reduction.
+Remarkably, the <b>scAge</b> framework can also be applied to shallow methylation sequencing data, allowing for dramatic cost-effectiveness in regard to sequencing.
 To learn more about this application to low-pass data, please consult the other [Trapp et al. preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.10.25.465778v1), as well as [Patrick Griffin's excellent TIME-Seq preprint](https://www.biorxiv.org/content/10.1101/2021.10.25.465725v1):

 ```